peterjtz/Real-Time-Chat/README.md

 # Firebase-ChatApp

-> This is a Chat App built with Firebase, Vue.js, Node.js, Bootstrap and Font Awesome.
+> This is a Chat App built with Firebase, Vue.js, Node.js, and Bootstrap.

 > It is deployed using Heroku: <a href="https://official-chat-app.herokuapp.com/">https://official-chat-app.herokuapp.com/</a>